Sophie Conran

-Henrietta Sophia Conran, known as Sophie Conran (born October 1965) is a designer, retailer, cook and author.
+Henrietta Sophia Conran (born 28 October 1965) is a British designer, retailer, cook and author.
 She is the founder and director of the Sophie Conran Shop.

 Early life

-Conran is the daughter of designer and restaurateur Sir Terence Conran and food writer Caroline Herbert.
+Conran is the daughter of designer and restaurateur Terence Conran and food writer Caroline Herbert.
 Her brothers Tom and Edmund are both restaurateurs.
 The fashion designer Jasper Conran and the product designer Sebastian Conran are her half-brothers.